7 Emotional Intelligence Competencies to Create a Fairer World

 I've also felt inspired and hopeful to see so many people bravely committing themselves to consider the ways society has influenced themselves and others, and to take action to change this.

-One step at a time, I'm doing what I can to learn and do whatever I can to help.
-Here are some emotional intelligence competencies I'm keeping in mind at this time.
+One step at a time, I'm doing what I can to learn and to help.
+Here are some emotional intelligence competencies I'm keeping in mind.

 Empathy means being willing to hear about someone else's experience of the world, accept it as valid, and try to better understand their point of view.
 If you feel confused or are struggling to understand, nothing is more connecting than the power of hearing someone's story.
 Read about the experiences of black people.
 Ask.
 Listen.